asjqmasjqm/asjqmasjqm.github.io/index.md

 ## About Me: Ming Zhou (周明)

-I am currently a Ph.D. student of the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/), Department of Computer Science and Technology, Tsinghua University.
+I am currently a Ph.D. student of the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/), Department of Computer Science and Technology in Tsinghua University, Beijing, China.
 Before joining Tsinghua, I was a researcher at Baidu and Tencent.
+My major research interests are in social networks, large language model, and graph representation learning.

 ## Research Interests